Chapter 2 - Coming Into My Own

 Instead of the more abstract college preparatory classes, this was something I got.
-You worked on your writing skills creating proposals for a project and writing up the results.
+You worked on your writing skills creating proposals for a project and then writing up the results on completion.
 You worked on your math skills by doing the calculations you needed to make whatever it was.
 AND you actually got to work in the school shop to make the physical object.
 At the time "shop" was part of the “technical” high school and not something college prep kids got anywhere near.

 I loved this approach.
 It made sense to my brain.
 It taught me my first useful skill… how to take something you imagined and manifest it in the world.
 Frankly, I think everyone should learn this early, but that’s just me.
-It would set me on a course to become a creative designer and producer of media (my other love).
-I got mostly A’s and B’s in my junior and senior year and was accepted at Cal Poly University in San Luis Obispo.
+This revelation would set me on course to become a creative designer and producer of media. (my other love) I got mostly A’s and B’s in my junior and senior year and was accepted at Cal Poly University in San Luis Obispo.
 Had I seen the light?
 All I know is that it worked for me.
 It was the education system at its best.
 Configure a course of study for how and why a child learns.
 One size fits all leaves people out.

 1st Congregational Church

 As I mentioned I had two close friends in our Alvarado neighborhood...
 Mark and Maury.
 Maury lived right across the street and his father was the pastor at 1st Congregational Church.
 The church was close to the UC campus.
 Maury’s father was a kind man and a great story teller.
-So, I don’t fully remember how it happened, but I ended up going to this church by myself.
-The other thing about 1st Congo is that it had a dynamo youth minister named Neil.
+So, I don’t fully remember how it happened, but I ended up going to 1st Congo by myself.
+The other thing about 1st Congo is that it had a dynamic youth minister named Neil.
 He was a robust man with lots of energy, and there was something about him that I liked.
 Mark, Maury and I joined the youth group as well as other kids from my junior high school.
 My first girlfriend, Sharon Call, was part of that group.
-We did our teenage love thing, making out in all parts of the church.
+We did our teenage love thing there, making out in all parts of the church.
 Shameful, but stimulating.

 One of the things that Neil stressed was that we were going to learn how to get along with the opposite sex.
 In seventh grade we were taught all the mechanics of sex, but nothing about relationships.
 When Neil first announced this topic, we all laughed nervously, but I have to tell you, it was the most useful information I had ever been given about how to be with girls.